 Ross Lynch (Jeff Dahmer), Dallas Roberts (Lionel Dahmer), Anne Heche (Joyce Dahmer), Alex Wolff (John “Derf” Backderf), Tommy Nelson (Neil), Harrison Holzer (Mike), Vincent Kartheiser (Dr Matthews), Sydney Meyer (Bridget), Thomas J. Luce (Vice President Walter Mondale), Liam Koeth (Dave Dahmer)

 Bath, Ohio, 1978.
 Jeffrey Dahmer is in his final year at William Dawes High School where he is regarded as weird and a socially isolated loner.
 At home, he is engaged in a series of experiments with dead animals he finds as roadkill, dissolving their skin in jars of acid in the garden shed and keeping the bones.
-Classmate John ‘Derf’ Backderf is in admiration of Dahmer’s disruptive exploits around the school, including faking epileptic seizures or acting mentally handicapped.
+Classmate John ‘Derf’ Backderf is in admiration of Dahmer’s disruptive exploits around the school, which include faking epileptic seizures or acting mentally handicapped.
 Derf and two others friends form The Jeffrey Dahmer Fan Club.
-At home, Jeffrey deals with tensions between his father and mentally unstable mother, eventually culminating in divorce.
-He begins to drink heavily and retreat further into his obsession with dead bodies.
+At home, Jeffrey deals with tensions between his father and mentally unstable mother that eventually culminate in divorce.
+Jeffrey begins to drink heavily and retreats further into his obsession with dead bodies.

 The life and crimes of Jeffrey Dahmer have been portrayed on film in the likes of The Secret Life: Jeffrey Dahmer (1993), Dahmer (2002), Raising Jeffrey Dahmer (2006) and the quasi-documentary/drama The Jeffrey Dahmer Files (2012).
 He also makes appearances in Diary of a Serial Killer (2008), is resurrected/turns up as a ghost in Death Factory (2014) and the Devil’s Night (2015) episode American Horror Story, and makes gonzo appearances in Dahmer vs Gacy (2010) and Gingerdead Man 3: Saturday Night Cleaver (2011).

 John ‘Derf’ Backderf was one of Dahmer’s classmate in Bath, Ohio who befriended him and joined in many of Dahmer’s escapades.
-Usually publishing under the name Derf, Backderf went on to become a successful newspaper cartoonist and later comic-book writer.
+Backderf went on to become a successful newspaper cartoonist and later comic-book writer, usually publishing under the name Derf.
 Backderf published My Friend Dahmer (2012), a graphic novel depicting his escapades with Dahmer.
 This enjoyed considerable acclaim and won the comic-book industry’s Eisner Award.
 It was later adapted as a play before the film was made here.
 (Oddly, the film seems afraid of the comic-book association and simply says in the opening credits that it is ‘based on the novel’ by Derf Backderf as opposed to comic-book or graphic novel).

 My Friend Dahmer tells the story of Jeffrey Dahmer’s senior year in college.
 It is an interesting new perspective for any film about a serial killer to take – one that assumes its audience already comes to it with knowledge about his crimes.
-In fact, nothing is mentioned of Dahmer’s crimes at all with the exception of the final scene where we see Dahmer picking up Steven Hicks who becomes his first victim.
-Rather the film focuses on the mundane stuff concerning Dahmer’s family life, his mildly reactionary escapades at school, his social isolation and his obsessions that we know will blossom into the crimes Dahmer is associated with.
+In fact, nothing at all is mentioned of Dahmer’s crimes with the exception of the final scene where we see Dahmer picking up Steven Hicks who becomes his first victim.
+Rather the film focuses on the mundane stuff concerning Dahmer’s family life, his mildly reactionary escapades at school, his social isolation and his obsessions that we know will blossom into the crimes with which Dahmer is associated.

 (Nominee for Best Adapted Screenplay and Best Actor (Ross Lynch) at this site’s Best of 2017 Awards).